 And the most advanced will also tell you, approximately, how hard it will be to rank for those keywords.
 These tools offer a great opportunity for conducting market research.

 You can find trending course topics as well as topics that are tried and true.

 I spent a lot of time putting together the most searched for online course topics in a previous research study.
 Here are some stats from that study if you’re interested:

 As you can see, people want to learn how to drive defensively!
 That was the number one search for an online course topic at the time of my study.
-Accounting courses, programming and coding courses as well as statistics, real estate, medical coding, photography, graphic design, and online writing courses all made top 10 on the list.
+Accounting courses, programming and coding courses as well as statistics, real estate, medical coding, photography, graphic design, and online writing courses all made the top 10.

 I have quite a few more popular online course topics for you.
 They’re all broken down into categories for you to make it easier to search for them.
 All these were compiled with a keyword tool.